d2s/Documentation/_posts/2018-04-10-Changelog.md

 - bugfixes
 - added buttons and tooltips for tasks i main menu (top row)
-- changed some of the icons for menu buttons (work in progress)
+- changed some of the icons for menu buttons
 - refactor in parts of code

 ## Version 5.4.1